-We know that moving isn’t always easy on Military Brats, especially as they get older.
+We know that moving isn’t always easy on military kids, especially as they get older.

 - “Evan, 3, kept asking if we were in North Carolina.
 Even once we were in North Carolina, it continued.
 We explained to him that our home was in Fayetteville, North Carolina.
 He finally understands after almost a week of being here.
 Austin, almost 2, became so used to sleeping in a pack and play that every time I started to pack it up again he would throw a huge fit about it getting folded and put back in the bag.
 We are now having separation problems, even if he can see me he has to be attached to me.” ~Carolyn, military spouse